 Common Electronics: air conditioners, computers, farm equipment

 No, these aren’t ants with an attitude problem.
-There is an actual species of ant called crazy ants, and these pests constantly swarm our electronics.
+There is an actual species of ant called crazy ants, and these pests constantly swarm our technology.
 First introduced to the U.S. in 2002, crazy ants need to invade houses and buildings to survive.
 They don’t make anthills like other ants, so they use wall voids and electronics as shelters.
 Crazy ants actually rely on humans to move from place to place.
 For instance, crazy ants can invade a different home by hitching a ride inside rotten wood or electronics of some kind.
 Although they don’t sting and rarely bite, crazy ants still aren’t a presence you want to introduce into your home.

 Crazy ants don’t just invade electronics and quietly live out their lives inside the object, as nice as that sounds.
 They accidentally electrocute themselves by connecting their bodies with the electric contacts, creating sparks of electricity.
 The angry insects then release pheromones (invisible scent chemicals) that act as an alarm for their colony, which attracts more crazy ants to the area that are ready to fight the supposed threat.
-The electricity becomes too much for the ants, so they often die inside the electronics and create more issues for the unsuspecting owners.
+The electricity becomes too much for the ants, so they often die inside the tech and create more issues for the unsuspecting owners.

 Bed Bugs